 The most important rules:

-start with the highest priority recommendations
+start with the highest-priority recommendations

 use ready-made solutions prepared by Semly

-do some actions automatically in the panel
+carry out some actions automatically in the panel

-after implementation, mark the task as done
+once implemented, mark the task as done

 monitor the results in the visibility report